Net and Prune: A Linear Time Algorithm for Euclidean Distance Problems: Approximating nice distance problems

 \subsubsection{Analysis}

 A \emphi{net iteration} of the algorithm is an iteration where \net gets called.
 A \emphi{prune iteration} is one where \delete gets called.
 Note that the only other type of iteration is the one where the algorithm returns.
+In the following, $\CloseY{\PntSet}{\nRad}$ is defined analogously to $\CloseX{\PntSet}{\nRad}$ (see \secref{point_removal}).